mathigon/textbooks/content/circles-and-pi/content_ger.md

 different shape – for example a polyhedron with lots of faces.
 As the number of faces increases, the polyhedron starts to look more and more like a sphere.

-{.todo} COMING SOON: Sphere Surface Area Proof
+{.todo} KOMMT BALD!
+Sphere Surface Area Proof

     // If we connect the small polygons to the center of the sphere, we get
     // lots of small pyramids pointing inwards.
 The diagram shows one of these pyramids